Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 # Lab1
 # Submission Details
 In this lab you will create five simple scripts.
-Write the scripts in code spaces or clone the repository and open the files in VSCode.
+Write the scripts in codespaces.
 Please note that you must complete the lab during the class hours and show your progress to the professor to receive the marks for the lab.

 # Lab Objectives